 3. Higher costs up front

 Because HMOs are let on a room-by-room basis, they’re almost always rented out fully furnished.

 That means more funding is required up front in order to prepare an HMO for the rental market.

-Any HMO that has five or more individual tenants requires a mandatory licence.
+Any property that has five or more tenants and at least one of those is not related to the others is classed as an HMO and requires a mandatory licence.

 The average cost of an HMO licence in the UK is around £600.

 But the cost of licences varies from authority to authority, with some as cheap as £60 and others as costly as £1,000.

 To get an HMO licence, you should contact your local council.